rjsf-team/react-jsonschema-form/docs/quickstart.md

 # Quickstart

 Let's walk through setup of a form after installing the dependency properly.
 NOTE: As of version 5, the `Form` now requires you to provide a `validator` implementation.
+We recommend the one from `@rjsf/validator-ajv6`.

 ## Form schema